Linear Hall effect sensor module with Arduino | How it works

 What is the hall effect?

-When power is applied to a material, the current flow through it in a straight line.
+When power is applied to a material, the current flows through it in a straight line.
 That is, the electrons travel in a straight line.
-Then, when a magnet is placed near that material, the electrons that traveled along with a straight line travel in a curved path again.
-This results in a potential difference or voltage from the permanent magnet and the electric current flow.
+Then, when a magnet is placed near that material, the electrons that traveled along a straight line travel in a curved path again.
+This results in a potential difference or voltage between the permanent magnet and the electric current flow.
 This is mainly called the hall effect.

 The ky-024 linear magnetic hall sensor module includes a hall effect sensor called 49E.
 Also, we can get digital and analog outputs using this sensor module.
 The potentiometer here can change the sensitivity of the output.
 The digital output can be used as a switch near a magnet, and the analog output can be used to measure the polarity and relative strength of a magnetic field.